alexshin/ssh-key-switcher/README.md

 `$ wget https://raw.githubusercontent.com/alexshin/ssh-key-switcher/master/ssh-key-switcher.py`

-- Copy it to directory existing in $PATH
+- Copy it to directory from $PATH

 `$ cp ./ssh-key-switcher.py /usr/local/bin/ssh-key-switcher`

-- Ensure that util has permissions to execute:
+- Ensure that your user have permissions to execute the script:

 `$ chmod u+x /usr/local/bin/ssh-key-switcher`